 Depending on the size of the rabbit, one to three cups of dark green leafy vegetables, fresh grass, and safe plants like hibiscus leaves and flowers may also be given daily.
 Tiny treats of fruit such as banana or watery vegetables such as carrots are okay in very small amounts but are best avoided.
 Give no more than a 1” slice of banana or a baby carrot a day.
 This amount may be too much for a dwarf rabbit.
 Overfeeding of these treats often causes diarrhea.
 For a listing of what treats are healthy and what are not, please see www.rabbit.org/care/veggies.html orwww.rabbit.org/care/fruits.html

 Salt blocks are not necessary for domestic rabbits.

 Clean water should always be available.
 Water can be provided by a bowl, bottle, or ideally both!
 A water bowl allows your rabbit to hold its head in a more natural position while drinking and studies have shown rabbits that are offered bowls drink more water than rabbits offered water bottles.
 Disinfect the bowl or bottle with a solution of 1 tablespoon bleach to 1 cup of water at least once a week and rinse thoroughly with fresh water before refilling it for your rabbit.
 A water bowl should be washed daily in warm soapy water, rinsed well, and filled with clean drinking water.

 Doing what we can to keep our patients happy and healthy is important to us.
 An annual wellness examination is recommended for all our furry patients to make sure they are healthy, make sure their teeth are growing properly, and to catch problems before they become serious.

-Spay & Neuter: Spay or neuter your rabbit at 4 to 6 months of age.
+Spay & Neuter: Spay or neuter your rabbit at 5 to 6 months of age.
 Spaying and neutering can help with certain aggressive behaviors or excessive scent marking.
-Additionally, testicular, uterine, and cervical cancer is very common in rabbits and easily prevented with spaying or neutering.
+Additionally, reproductive cancer is very common in rabbits and easily prevented with spaying or neutering.